Big Toe Joint Pain From Running

 Definition

-Hallux rigidus is often the cause of joint pain in the big toe among runners.
-This disorder is a type of arthritis and is caused by a wearing away of the cartilage that rests between the proximal phalanx bone, at the base of the big toe, and the first metatarsal bone of the forefoot.
-Each time the foot is bent, friction is caused between these two bones.
+Hallux rigidus is a type of arthritis caused by a wearing away of the cartilage that rests between the proximal phalanx bone, at the base of the big toe, and the first metatarsal bone of the forefoot.
+Each time the foot is bent, friction is caused between these two bones, gradually decreasing the toe's range of motion.
+This disorder usually develops between the ages of 30 and 60, however, it's unknown why some athletes develop the condition and others don't.

 Causes

-Causes of hallux rigidus among runners start with biomechanics of the foot.
+Hallux rigidus among runners starts with biomechanics of the foot.
 Runners who are flat footed or overpronate are most susceptible.
 Pronation refers to lateral movement of the foot from the point at which the heel strikes the ground to toe off during each stride.
 Overpronation is usually defined as a roll inward of 15 percent.
 Overtraining is also considered a cause of hallux rigidus.
 Other causes include simply stubbing the toe, gout or structural oddities in the bone structure of the foot.
 Genetics may also play a role in the onset of hallux rigidus.

 Symptoms

-Symptomatically, hallux rigidus in its early stages is often referred to as hallux limitus.
-At this stage, symptoms appear in the form of limited mobility of the joint at the base of the big toe.
-Stiffness of the joint while moving, pain on top of the toe and mild swelling are commonly experienced.
-If the injury progresses, symptoms can become more serious and include pain, even at rest; limping; bone spurs that make wearing shoes very uncomfortable; and pain in other areas of the body, such as the knees and hips, as the afflicted person adjusts to compensate for the pain.
+In its early stages the condition is often referred to as hallux limitus.
+Symptoms may appear as limited mobility of the joint at the base of the big toe.
+Stiffness of the joint while moving, pain on top of the toe and mild swelling are often experienced.
+As the injury progresses, symptoms become more serious and include pain, even at rest; limping; bone spurs; and pain in other areas of the body, such as the knees and hips, as the afflicted person adjusts to compensate for the pain.

 Treatment